rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 When the Party goes to leave the city a large dragon flies overhead,

-Recently She (Radigan) has been seen in the form of a dragon over a few local political events in Opportunity.
+<span style="color:#ffc000">ENTER THE MAZE OF PEAKS</span>
 	"The Area" lies on the other side of a place the The Obsidian Peak.
 A series of spline-like mountains of obsidian and granite.
 It twists and winds while leaving hundreds of feet overhead of rock and sky.
-The party must make a series of (2-4) navigation checks based on how good they do DC 14 Survival Check, if they fail everyone must make a DC 13 Dexterity Save or take 1d6 Slashing damage from having to do various maneuvers.
+	<span style="color:#c00000">The party must make</span> a series of (2-4) navigation checks based on how good they do <span style="color:#c00000">DC 14 Survival Check</span>, if they fail everyone must make a <span style="color:#c00000">DC 13 Dexterity Save</span> or take <span style="color:#ffff00">1d6</span> Slashing damage from having to do various maneuvers.

 After arriving there they find large sections of veins leading out of the rocks and to two buildings.
 A small barn like building with 2 bedrooms, and
 A wood and stone tower about a hundred feet from the barn.